Generalized symmetry enriched criticality in (3+1)d: SU(N) adjoint QCD: SPT transition

 where the group theoretic factor $I_\mcr$ is given by $\Tr(T_\mcr^\alpha\, T_\mcr^\beta)=I_\mcr\, \delta^{\alpha\beta}$ for generators $T_\mcr^\alpha$ of the gauge group in representation $\mcr$.
 For $SU(N)$, we have $I_f=1/2$ for the fundamental representation and $I_\mathrm{adj}=N$ for the adjoint representation.

-For $N_f$ flavors of Majorana fermions in the adjoint representation, the beta function in Eq.~\eqref{eq: massless fermions beta} indicates that the theory, Eq.~\eqref{eq: su(n) adjoint qcd}, is infrared free for $N_f\geq 6$.
-As discussed in the introduction, since the gauge coupling becomes small in the IR, we can be sure that there is a direct continuous transition at $m=0$ from the trivial SPT to the nontrivial SPT (cf. Eq.~\eqref{eq: su(N) spt}), as depicted in Figure~\ref{fig: su(N) adjoint phase diagram}.
+For $N_f$ flavors of Majorana fermions in the adjoint representation, the beta function in Eq.~\eqref{eq: massless fermions beta} indicates that the $m=0$ point of $SU(N)$ adjoint QCD, Eq.~\eqref{eq: su(n) adjoint qcd}, is infrared free for $N_f\geq 6$.
+As discussed in our introduction, since the gauge coupling becomes small in the IR, we can be sure that there is a direct continuous transition at $m=0$ from the trivial SPT to the nontrivial SPT (cf. Eq.~\eqref{eq: su(N) spt}), as depicted in Figure~\ref{fig: su(N) adjoint phase diagram}.
 The critical exponents can also be easily determined reliably in this case.
 Because we are interested in $N_f$ odd, the smallest value for which the transition is unambiguously continuous is $N_f=7$.